sic-xe/docs/docs/chapters/sic.md

 ### The `A` register

-The `A` register is used when doing arithmetic operations, where its value is modified (added to, subtracted from etc.) with the value from the address, specified in the instruction.
+The `A` register is used when doing integer arithmetic operations, where its value is modified (added to, subtracted from etc.) with the value from the address, specified in the instruction.
 The result is always stored back into register `A`.

 ### The `X` register